mbrukman/cuda-convnet/docs/Data.md

   This is useful if you want to train on translations of the CIFAR-10 images.
   See [training net](TrainingNet.md#Training_on_image_translations) for details.
 * `DummyConvNetDataProvider` is used to generate dummy data for gradient-testing computations.
-See CheckingGradients for details.
+See [checking gradients](CheckingGradients.md) for details.

 Once you've written a new data provider to parse your data, you can register it at the bottom of the [`convnet.py`](../convnet.py) file with the